fbpx

 9 hours

-Day 12Bagrati Cathedral - Jvari Monastery
+Day 12Bagrati Cathedral - Agrohouse Korena

 The last day of our Armenia and Georgia tour will be filled with visits to UNESCO World Heritage sites.
-The first is the 11th-century Bagrati Cathedral which is visible from all the parts of the city Kutaiski and is of national significance from the day of its construction.
-After getting a good dose of historical data, we will have cooking masterclasses and surely a wine tasting in Argohouse Korena – a cozy place to get cut from noisy daily life.
-After the break, we will attribute a visit to another very important church of Georgia, the Svetitskhoveli Cathedral in Mtskheta – the main patriarchal cathedral of the Georgian Church where a number of kings, nobles, heroes, and saints are buried.
-Finally, the list of the cathedrals will be closed with the 6th century Jvari Monastery, located in the same place where the preacher of Christianity, Saint Nino, erected a cross as a sign of the adoption of Christianity in the region.
+The first is the 11th-century Bagrati Cathedral, which is visible from all parts of the city Kutaisi and is of national significance since its construction.
+After getting a good dose of historical data, we will have cooking masterclasses and surely a wine tasting in Agrohouse Korena – a cozy place to get cut from noisy daily life.
+Our day ends in Tbilisi, the culmination of our tour.

 Included Activities: